Ms Lyn Swinburne AO

 She has been a guest speaker at numerous international and Australian conferences and is the creator of the Field of Women concept which has seen thousands stand together in pink ponchos on the MCG to form the iconic pink lady silhouette.
 Her community contribution has been acknowledged with numerous awards including as a finalist in Australian of the Year in 2006, being named Melburnian of the Year in 2007 and awarded an Honorary Doctorate (Social Science) by Swinburne University in 2015.

 Since retiring as BCNA’s CEO at the end of 2011, Lyn has accepted a number of Non-Executive Directorships, continues her public speaking and conducts her own consultancy practice advising on community/corporate engagement and NFP management and strategy.

 Lyn was appointed to the Board of the Royal Women's Hospital in July 2013 and appointed as Chair in July 2016.
-Lyn is also a Director on the Board Quality & Safety Committee and the Royal Women's Hospital Foundation Board.
+She is a Director on the Board Quality and Safety Committee and the Philanthropy and Community Investment Committee.

 Ms Cath Bowtell

 Cath Bowtell is the Chief Executive of Industry Funds Services (IFS).
 She assumed that role in April 2016, having previously served on the Board of IFS while working as a senior adviser to Industry Super Australia.

 Cath has worked in senior roles in both the superannuation industry and union movement.
 She was the Chief Executive of the Australian Government Employees Superannuation Trust (AGEST Super) from 2010 until 2013, when the fund merged with AustralianSuper.
 Prior to this Cath was a Senior Industrial Officer at the ACTU and Assistant State Secretary for the National Tertiary Education Union (NTEU).